tobeagram/Font-Comparer/README.md

-# fonttester
+# Font Comparer
-Testing the Proxima Soft font
+Currently compares Proxima Soft, YouWorkForThem with the Original by Mark Simonson.